 A dead plant has a brittle and soft stem, making it difficult to grow further.
 In addition, it may occur due to insufficient nutrients, which can dull its appearance.

 Moisture lock is essential to keep the stem firm, which helps their growth.
 However, the structure of the stem may deteriorate, changing its entire look.

 A stem is its primary part that provides a specific shape.
 It cannot survive if it does not grow well.

 They grow when they gain nutrients from the soil, and the roots absorb them to nourish the whole plant.
 Roots are the basic part of a plant through which it spreads and strengthens itself.

 In a dying mint plant, you need to observe the roots, which tell the reason for wilting.
-The roots become thread-like, which shows that there are no chances of its survival.
+The roots become thread-like, which shows that there is no chance of its survival.

-Moreover, the roots give a bushy appearance showing no chances of life.
+Moreover, the roots give a bushy appearance showing no chance of life.
 There are chances of survival if the roots look red or fleshy.